Shubhavi17/Mean-and-Variance/README.md

+                                                                                                        NAME : M.Shubhavi
+                                                                                                      REG.NO :212223040199
-#  Mean and variance of a discrete  distribution
+# EX-1: Mean and variance of a discrete  distribution

 # Aim :